 Rather, the team focuses on providing the fastest possible transactions in the field of cryptocurrency.
 In turn, the “fee” topic comes up - there are no fees whilst using Nano coin in your transactions.
 Yup, you’ve read that right - 0 fees.

-Price
+Nano Coin Price

 At the turn of the year (2017-2018), the cryptocurrency market experienced the strangest period of its lifetime - the prices of cryptocurrencies inflated and then suddenly crashed - some completely, others - not so much.

-There were many reasons behind this crash (it would take way to long to list all of them here), but just to name a few of the main ones: some governments banned cryptocurrencies altogether, financial experts prophesized the doom of the crypto world, people started panic-selling (I should say - dumping) their coins, etc.
+There were many reasons behind this crash (it would take way too long to list all of them here), but just to name a few of the main ones: some governments banned cryptocurrencies altogether, financial experts prophesized the doom of the crypto world, people started panic-selling (I should say - dumping) their coins, etc.

 Note: I am not a financial expert or a cryptocurrency advisor.
 NEVER invest your money in cryptocurrencies before consulting with a legitimate financial expert.

-Buying XRB
+Buying XRB (XNO)

 For the sake of clearance, I’ll segment this next part into two steps.

-Step 1: Wallet
+Step 1: Choose a Wallet

 The very first thing that you’ll need to figure out before venturing out and buying Nano coin is the right wallet to use.